Your Credit Score

 We carry out credit and identity checks when you apply for a product or services for you or your business.
 We may use Credit Reference Agencies to help us with this.

-We will go on sharing your personal information with CRAs for the duration of your relationship with us.
+We’ll go on sharing your personal information with CRAs during your relationship with us.
 From time to time, we may also search information that the CRAs have to help us manage your accounts.

-We will share your personal information with CRAs and they will give us information about you.
+We’ll share your personal information with CRAs and they’ll give us information about you.
 The data we exchange can include:

 We’ll use this data to:

-When we ask CRAs about you or your business, they will note it on your credit file.
+When we ask CRAs about you or your business, they’ll note it on your credit file.
 This is called a credit search.
 Other lenders may see this and we may see credit searches from other lenders.

-If you apply for a product with someone else, we will link your records with theirs.
+If you apply for a product with someone else, we’ll link your records with theirs.
 We’ll do the same if you tell us you have a spouse, partner or civil partner – or that you are in business with other partners or directors.

 You should tell them about this before you apply for a product or service.
 It’s important that they know your records will be linked together, and that credit searches may be made on them.